 Juno Temple

 Her most notable performances include roles in "Black Mass," "The Three Musketeers," "The Other Boleyn Girl," "Maleficent," "Atonement," "Dirty Girl," as well as the television series "Ted Lasso."
-Critics affectionately dub the charming, unapologetic blonde as the "21st Century Lolita" and consider her the new muse of renowned film director Woody Allen.
+Critics have lovingly dubbed the charming, unapologetic blonde the "21st Century Lolita" and consider her the new muse of acclaimed director Woody Allen.

 Childhood

 Juno was born on July 21, 1989, in the Hammersmith district of London.
-Her mother, Amanda Pirie, is a producer, while her father, Julien Temple, is a film director known for an array of music videos and original projects featuring renowned British artists such as Sex Pistols, The Rolling Stones, Sade, The Kinks, and David Bowie.
+Her mother, Amanda Pirie, is a producer, while her father, Julien Temple, is a film director known for his extensive work on music videos and original projects featuring legendary British artists like Sex Pistols, The Rolling Stones, Sade, The Kinks, and David Bowie.
 Juno's paternal aunt, Nina Temple, is a politician who led the Communist Party of Great Britain until 1990.

 Juno Temple as a kid